 Family and Consumer Sciences is an exciting field with many career opportunities.
 The mission of this interdepartmental major prepares professionals dedicated to enhancing the well-being of individuals and families and the communities and environments in which they function.

 Students graduate with an interdisciplinary perspective about the challenges encountered by consumers and families.
 Family and Consumer Sciences students attain skills to assist families and consumers with quality of life decisions and challenges related to interpersonal/human relationships, consumer and financial resource management, personal development, nutrition and wellness, and balancing family and work.
 This program emphasizes management and problem solving skills needed to be a responsible and productive individual, family member, and worker.
-Students take course work primarily in Family and Consumer Sciences and in the Departments of Human Development and Family Studies, Food Science and Human Nutrition, and Design and Merchandising.
+Students take coursework primarily in Family and Consumer Sciences, as well as the Departments of Human Development and Family Studies, Food Science and Human Nutrition, and Design and Merchandising.

 Students have the option of the Family and Consumer Sciences concentration or the Family and Consumer Sciences Education concentration.
 Graduates qualify to sit for the examination to be certified in Family and Consumer Sciences (CFCS) with the American Association of Family and Consumer Sciences.